-Disconnect appliance at the main power supply.
+1. Disconnect appliance at the main power supply.
 Make sure the oven is cool before replacing the light bulb.

-Remove glass light cover by grasping the front edge of cover and pulling it away from the side wall of the oven.

-- Remove the light bulb from its socket.
-Replace the bulb with another halogen bulb (12 volt, 5 watt maximum, available at most hardware stores). - Replace the light cover by snapping it back into wall.
-Reconnect appliance at main power supply.
+- 2. Remove glass light cover by grasping the front edge of the cover and pulling it away from the side wall of the oven. - 3.
+Remove the light bulb from its socket.
+Replace the bulb with another halogen bulb (12 volt, 5 watt maximum, available at most hardware stores). - 4.
+Replace the light cover by snapping it back into wall.
+The light cover must be in place when using the oven.
+The cover protects the bulb from breaking and from high oven temperatures. - Reconnect appliance at the main power supply.

-NOTE: The oven lights will not work during the Self-Cleaning cycle.
+NOTE: On both single and double ovens, the oven lights will not work during the Self-Cleaning cycle.